DRM innovation fund

 4. Tanzania: TAUSI Management Information System for local revenue collection

-In an effort to improve revenue collection by Local Government Authorities (LGAs), digitisation was needed to reduce the cost of compliance.
+The project aimed to reduce the cost of compliance and improve revenue collection by Local Government Authorities (LGAs) through digitisation.
 The Tausi platform was deployed and piloted in five LGAs, enabling the collection of business license fees and service levies through an online system integrated with the President’s Office – Regional Administration and Local Government (PO-RALG).
-Tausi Management Information System (Tausi MIS).
-Furthermore staff from the pilot LGAs were also provided with training and post-deployment support for the system.
-The aim was to simplify the collection and administration of service levies, business licenses and liquor license fees among other sources of local revenue. .

-The project was implemented in partnership with the Good Financial Governance Programme as well as PO-RALG.
+The project was implemented in partnership with PO-RALG and the Good Financial Governance Programme.

 To find out more about the project, here is a link to the portal: Tausi online platform